Who is eligible to enroll?

 What if I’m not sure whether this program is right for our people or congregation?

-What if I can’t attend the two week CAPstone courses?
+What if I can’t attend the 8-day CAPstone Session?

-The CAPstone courses will be offered in the summer each year depending on the number of participants.
-The 10-day session is split between New Ulm, Minnesota, Milwaukee and Mequon, Wisconsin.
+The CAPstone courses will be offered in the summer each year if there are an adequate number of participants.
+The 8-day session is split between New Ulm, Minnesota, Milwaukee and Mequon, Wisconsin.
 Those who, for legitimate reasons, are unable to attend should contact the director so that some alternative arrangements can be made.

 How is this program different from the WELS Staff Ministry Program?